Formalizing Preferences Over Runtime Distributions: Introduction

+Other scoring functions that balance the risk of timeouts with the desirability of short runs have been explored using the tools of survival analysis \cite{tornede2020run2survive}.
+For instance, minimizing the expectation of runtime raised to a large exponent will penalize long runs more heavily than short runs, thus favouring algorithms that are less at risk of timing out.
+A goal of our work is to formalize the reasoning behind using such functions.

 This paper seeks to formalize preferences over runtime distributions using an axiomatic approach.
 In \cref{sec:axioms} we present six constraints on preferences over runtime distributions and prove that these axioms imply a general rule which describes our preferences in general.
-Our technical approach draws heavily on the expected utility construction of \citet{vonneumann1944theory}, with two key modifications.
+Our technical approach draws on the expected utility construction of \citet{vonneumann1944theory} with two key modifications.
 First, we add two additional runtime-specific axioms, amounting to the assertion that we actually care about solving our problem and that we will tend to want to solve it more quickly.
-These axioms also imply a preference relation over continuous probability distributions with unbounded support, while the classical construction starts from a finite and discrete set.
 Second, the fact that runs can be censored at arbitrary points requires some nontrivial changes to the classical axioms.
 In \cref{sec:using} we work through instantiations of our utility functions for different practical applications and show how to choose captime distributions in settings where these are not known exactly by maximizing entropy.
-Finally, in \cref{sec:sampling}, we show that the time required for $\epsilon$-estimating the score of an algorithm from capped samples depends on $\epsilon$ and on the inverse of our utility function, but is independent of the algorithm's average runtime.
+In \cref{sec:sampling}, we show that the time required to $\epsilon$-estimate the score of an algorithm from capped samples depends on $\epsilon$ and on the inverse of our utility function, but not on the algorithm's average runtime.
+Finally, in \cref{sec:results} we present some real-world examples where the choice of utility function really is important and changes our conclusions about which algorithm is considered ``best.''